prakhar479/HEDGE/docs/SETUP.md

 # HEDGE Setup Guide

-This guide will help you get HEDGE up and running with real LLM integration.
+This guide will help you get HEDGE up and running with the layered mutation system and LLM integration.

 ## Quick Start